anthdm/superkit/README.md

 ### views

 ## Development server
-Run the development server with the following command:
+You can run the development server with the following command:
 ```
 make dev
 ```